w3c/wai-tutorials/source/images/complex.html.erb.md

   </div>
 </aside>

-The `longdesc` attribute can contain the URI of a page containing the long description, or an fragment identifier.
+The `longdesc` attribute can contain the URI of a page containing the long description, or a fragment identifier.

-`Longdesc` is used primarily if the content of the image needs to be described primarily to people that are unable to see the image.
-For example, an author might decide that it is necessary to go into greater details on the brush strokes or what meaning a certain color has, describing not only the content of the image but also details of the visual appearance.
-In the example above that would mean describing how the bar chart looks like.
+`Longdesc` is primarily used to describe the visual properties of an image.
+For example, visual aspects such as the colors used and relative hights of the columns in a bar chart, or the brush strokes in painting may be relevant, so that it may be necessary to describe them in greater detail.
+In the example above, this would mean describing how the bar chart looks like in addition to the information it represents.

-If the `longdesc` attributes refers to another page, it is recommended to also apply [Approach 3 (A text link to the long description adjacent to the image)](#a-text-link-to-the-long-description-adjacent-to-the-image) so that the long description is available to visual users, and in browsers and assistive technologies that don’t fully support `longdesc`.
+If the `longdesc` attributes contains a URI to refer to another page with the long description, it is recommended to also apply [Approach 3 (A text link to the long description adjacent to the image)](#a-text-link-to-the-long-description-adjacent-to-the-image) so that the long description is available to visual users, and in browsers and assistive technologies that don’t fully support `longdesc`.

 {::nomarkdown}
 <%= code_start %>